 Warner Valley Dinosaur Track Site

-The tracks are on top of the Springdale Member of the Kayenta Formation, which makes them lower Jurassic in age (or about 190 million years old).
-The rock is fine-grained reddish-brown and white sandstone.
+The tracks are on found on top of the Springdale Member of the Kayenta Formation, which makes them lower-Jurassic in age, or about 190 million years old.
+The rock in which they are preserved is fine-grained reddish-brown and white sandstone.

 From Washington, Utah: Head south on Washington Fields road.
 After five miles turn left and head east on Warner Valley Road.
 Follow along this dirt road for about nine miles to the trailhead sign for the Warner Valley Dinosaur Track Site.